What Do INFJs Fear The Most? (8 INFJ Fears)

-Poignantly, those healthy, reliable people are what INFJs who struggle with trust issues actually need the most to learn how to trust again.
+Poignantly, those healthy, reliable people that the INFJ shuts out by accident are what INFJs who struggle with trust issues actually need the most to learn how to trust again.

 However, when we look a little closer, these proclivities could also just be coping mechanisms born out of trauma mistaken for personality traits.

 6. INFJs may fear that in the end life is meaningless

 As beings that are propelled by meaning in almost everything they do, INFJs fear that in the end this miracle of life on earth is ultimately meaningless.